Things you need to know about Inequalities

-- Linear inequalities can be solved in very much the same way as linear equations.
+- We solve linear inequalities in very much the same way as linear equations.
 See Example 1.

-- Quadratic inequalities can be solved by first finding the roots of the quadratic.
+- We solve quadratic inequalities by first finding the roots of the quadratic.
 See more on Quadratics.
-This requires one side of the inequality to be zero first.
-Next, the graph can be sketched having knowledge of the roots (see more on Curve Sketching).
-Finally, the graph can be used to identify where the quadratic is positive or negative.
+Use the graph to identify where the quadratic is positive or negative.
 If the graph has two separate regions then the answer must have two separate regions.
 See Example 2.

 - You can plot inequalities on a number line.
 So, if you want to see where two hold simultaneously look for where they overlap.
 See Example 3.
 Set notation may also be given or required in some questions.
 See Example 2.
 For instance, OR is equivalent to .
 Similarly, AND is equivalent to .
 See Venn Diagrams for more information on union and intersection.

-- Inequalities can be represented graphically.
+We can represent Inequalities graphically.
 Consider and and imagine them on a graph.
 The blue region represents the former.
 The red region represents the latter.
 Notice the use of the dashed line to show inequality while the solid lines shows equality.
 When the red solid line is above the blue dashed line the following inequality holds: .
 Use standard techniques to find where the curves intersect to identify the appropriate regions.

 The following points are very important facts about inequalities in addition to the above bullet points: